 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Human Resources Administrative Assistant (HR Administrative Assistant)

-In the United States, there were 141,500 jobs for Human Resources Assistant in 2016.
+In 2016, there was an estimated number of 141,500 jobs in the United States for Human Resources Assistant.
 There is little to no growth in job opportunities for Human Resources Assistant.
 Due to new job openings and attrition, there will be an average of 15,100 job openings in this field each year.